wh-alice/mig_visualstudio/vs/code-quality/ca2146--types-must-be-at-least-as-critical-as-their-base-types-and-interfaces.md

 ---
-title: "CA2146: Types must be at least as critical as their base types and interfaces | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "CA2146: Types must be at least as critical as their base types and interfaces" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"